sergioedo/dev-node/README.md

 You can choose between different playbooks:

 * nodejs: install git, nodejs
-* mobile: install git, nodejs, cordova and android sdk
+* mobile: install git, java, nodejs, cordova and android sdk

 You can edit playbook variables, for example choose nodejs version: